 A good tripod is an absolute essential, even the amateurs have them for family photos so there really is no excuse not to grab one to add to your kit.
 They all have pros and cons so do your research and test a few out in the shop to ensure you can assemble it easily and it can carry the weight of your camera.
 Professional DSLR’s can be notoriously heavy, so don’t go cheap and end up with a tripod that will break.
 It needs to be a robust item that can weather all landscapes.
 A good ball head tripod should last you for a few years to come.

 Diffuser & Reflector

-Controlling the direction or the amount of light on a subject is one of the skills that you as the photographer will have to learn to manipulate, and this does not come easily without the use of diffuser and reflectors.
-Purchased from a reputable store these will give you the tools you need to angle the light as and where you need it and soften any harsh light that may occur on outside locations.
+Controlling the direction or the amount of light on a subject is one of the skills that you as the photographer will have to learn to manipulate, and this does not come easily without the use of a diffuser and reflectors.
+Purchased from a reputable store these will give you the tools you need to angle the light as and where you need it and soften any harsh light that may occur in outside locations.

 Your kit is going to get well-used as you attempt to build your portfolio, and with each opportunity will come a new location.
 As your kit is moved around it will collect dust and dirt easily and this can dramatically affect the quality of your photographs.
 Purchasing appropriate lens cleaner and small brushes that can remove the dirt from any seams in your camera will ensure that it stays in the best condition possible and doesn’t create any undesired photo effects.

 If you’re starting your career freelance around an existing day job you will probably be spending your evenings and weekends traveling to get to clients and to capture specific shots.
 Always carry around a survival pack should your car ever break down or in case of emergencies.
 This should include a first aid kit, water, and some snack bars.
 It may not be at the top of your list but it’s better to be safe than sorry.